 Utilizing the included hardware, install the vinyl post and picket caps: Generally speaking, the majority of vinyl fence kits include ornamental trims that you may fasten to the posts.
 Use the included hardware to affix the vinyl post caps to the posts.

 You’re planning a fence installation, but haven’t bought one yet?
-These are some questions we recommend asking before acquiring a vinyl fence:
+These are some questions we recommend asking before acquiring a vinyl fence in Southwest Florida: